josephsalmon/OrganizationFiles/guidelines/README.md

 We are mostly communicating using Slack http://salmonlab.slack.com and Mattermost https://mattermost.math.cnrs.fr/salmonlab/channels/general its open source alternative in the group.
 For visio-conferences you can use https://rendez-vous.renater.fr/ or https://meet.jit.si/.

+# TeX / LaTeX

+TeX / LaTeX is mandatory when writing research in Mathematics, Computer Science or signal processing.
+A full [TeX / LaTeX section](../tex/README.md) is dedicated here.
+Among the useful tools a modern editor, say one that can handle **snippet** or multi-cursors, is recommended (like [VSCode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/).
+On top of that useful tools connected to LaTeX include:

+- https://www.tablesgenerator.com/ : to create LaTeX tables from copy/paste values or .csv files
+- Inkscape (see for more information in the [Inkscape](../inkscape/README.md) section): useful for sketching figures with, especially with the [TexText](https://inkscape.org/~jcwinkler/%E2%98%85textext) extension.

+# Coding (with Python or not)

+XXX TODO